9 Causes of Vaginal DrynessBy ASTROGLIDE Team Menopause

-The causes of this unpleasant condition, however, might surprise you.
-To set your mind at ease, we’ve outlined 9 possible causes of vaginal dryness, along with a few recommendations on how you can alleviate the problem.
+The causes of this unpleasant condition might surprise you.
+To set your mind at ease, we’ve outlined 9 possible causes of vaginal dryness, along with a few recommendations on how you can alleviate the problem and strengthen your sexual health.

-Let’s begin with the elephant in the room -- lack of arousal.
-A woman’s body is designed to produce a slippery natural lubrication when she is sexually aroused in order to facilitate the insertion of a man’s penis into her vagina.
+Let’s begin with the elephant in the room: a lack of arousal during sexual intercourse.
+A woman’s body is designed to produce slippery natural lubrication when she is sexually aroused in order to facilitate penetration into her vagina.
 At least that’s how it’s supposed to work according to the textbooks we read in Sex Ed class.

-In the real world, women may simply be too distracted -- or perhaps need a bit more warming up than their partner does -- when it’s time to have intercourse.
+In the real world, women may simply be too distracted – or perhaps need a bit more warming up than their partner does – when it’s time to have intercourse or partake in sexual activity.
 In this case, the solution could be as simple as building up the sexual anticipation with more foreplay.
 Some women have other triggers, like fantasizing or naughty talk, that help them get going.

 Here are three things to keep in mind: